keystonejs/keystone/docs/content/docs/context/get-context.md

 ```

 {% hint kind="tip" %}
-For inspiration, see [the script example project](https://github.com/keystonejs/keystone/tree/main/examples/script), and how we use [`tsx`](https://github.com/esbuild-kit/tsx) to seed the database with some data.
+For inspiration, see [the script example project](https://github.com/keystonejs/keystone/tree/main/examples/script), which uses Node.js's built-in TypeScript support to seed the database with some data.
+Running the example requires Node.js 22.18 or newer and `"allowImportingTsExtensions": true` in your `tsconfig.json.
+You can also use tools like [tsx](https://github.com/esbuild-kit/tsx) if you don't want to use imports with extensions that Node's built-in TypeScript support requires or you want to use syntax that Node's built-in TypeScript support doesn't support.
 {% /hint %}

 A context created in this way does not have an implicit `session`, nor is it a `sudo()` context.